 - Punching walls or other hard surfaces repeatedly- may also take the form of hitting oneself (look for bruised and/or bloody knuckles)

-- Trust your instincts- if something seems unusual or out of place, don’t hesitate to ask questions
+- Trust your instincts.
+If something seems unusual or out of place, don’t hesitate to ask caring, curious questions.